fbpx

 Keep it clean, simple, and make sure it showcases your music and brand.

-Back in the day you had to know a little bit about CSS and HTML to create a nice site.ย Today there are some pretty simple website builders available that make it easy for anyone to create a sick website.
+Back in the day you had to know a little bit about CSS and HTML to create a nice site.ย Today some of the best website builders for musicians are available that make it easy to create a sick website.

 Social Media